coronalabs/plugins-template-library-lua/README.markdown

 Your new project should contain the following files and folders:

-* [bin/](bin/): Core binaries required to compile plugins into bytecode.
+* [bin/](bin/): Core binaries required by the build process.
 + [build.bat](build.bat): Compiles and packages the plugin for distribution using Windows.
 + [build.sh](build.sh): Compiles and packages the plugin for distribution using a Mac.
 * [metadata.json](metadata.json): Contains publisher information, including contact and website data.
 * [plugins/VERSION/lua/](plugins/2015.2511/lua/)
-	+ The files here are included for users using the Simulator version VERSION or higher.
+	+ The files here are included for users building with the Simulator build VERSION or higher.
 	+ As an example, plugins/2015.2511/lua/ requires a minimum SDK version 2015.2511 to be included.

 ## Library Plugin Development